IMAN-NAMJOOYAN/python-script-prometheus/README.md

-7- Creating monitor service in Kubernetes in order to monitor metrics in Prometheus
+7- Creating  external service, endpoint and service monitor in Kubernetes in order to monitor metrics in Prometheus

 You can use the py-svcmonitor.yaml manifest file.
 ```